Best Linux Distribution - Slashdot

 best?
 (Score:1)

 Tried out something new on my newest Laptop ...
-(Score:2)
+(Score:3)

 I got meself a refurbished ThinkPad X220 for college and portable web development, pimped it out with 8GB RAM and a 250GB SSD and thought I'd try something new off the beaten Debian/Ubuntu track.